 Ranlett-López is a winner of the 2018 Mississippi PAS (Percussive Arts Society) Chapter Drum Set Competition and the 2017 Vibraphone Competition, which earned him an honorary invitation to the Italy PAS International Vibraphone Competition by Italy PAS president, Antonio Santangelo.

 Pablo is a founding member of the indie jazz duo The Suitcase Kids, along with singer-songwriter Evan Stegner.
 In their 2019 debut album “Door’s Wide Open,” Pablo plays drums, melodica, and serves as a co-writer.
 He is also part of Brazilian rock cover band currently known as Corner Club, where he serves as a multi-percussionist.
 Influenced by Brazilian artists Milton Nascimento, Gilberto Gil, and Airto Moreira, the band recently opened for Louisiana-based band Sweet Crude.

-During his studies, Pablo has had the opportunity to perform with many prominent musicians including Horacio “El Negro” Hernandez, Andy Narell, Carl Allen, Tony Miceli, Oscar Albrieu Roca, Javier Nandayapa, Ralph Nader and Harvey Thompson of BYOS, Tom “Bones” Malone of The Late Show with David Letterman and The Blues Brothers, and Bill Summers of The Headhunters.
+Pablo has also performed with many prominent musicians including Horacio “El Negro” Hernandez, Andy Narell, Oscar Albrieu Roca, Javier Nandayapa, Tom “Bones” Malone of The Blues Brothers, and Bill Summers of The Headhunters.

-Pablo is an endorsing artist for Murat Diril Cymbals and Canopus Drums.
+Pablo is an endorsing artist for Murat Diril cymbals, Canopus drums, and Snareweight drum accessories.